plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ## Contribute to the development of the Plausible Analytics WordPress plugin

+Thanks to [Mehul Gohil](https://mehulgohil.com/) for helping us build the Plausible Analytics WordPress plugin and for keeping it up to date with the latest features.

-You can contribute to the Plausible Analytics WordPress plugin on GitHub.
+You too can contribute to our Plausible Analytics WordPress plugin on GitHub.
 You can add your feature requests, upvote existing request or even contribute with your own code.

 This is [our main GitHub repo](https://github.com/plausible/analytics) and [our WordPress plugin repo](https://github.com/plausible/wordpress).